apache/flink/docs/apis/batch/libs/gelly.md

 The algorithm takes a simple, undirected graph as input and outputs a `DataSet` of tuples containing two vertex IDs, the number of shared neighbors, and the number of distinct neighbors.
 The result class provides a method to compute the Jaccard Index score.
 The graph ID type must be `Comparable` and `Copyable`.

+* `setLittleParallelism`: override the parallelism of operators processing small amounts of data
+* `setMaximumScore`: filter out Jaccard Index scores greater than or equal to the given maximum fraction
+* `setMinimumScore`: filter out Jaccard Index scores less than the given minimum fraction

 ### Local Clustering Coefficient